anfperez/code-assessment-web/blog.md

 Later...

 I feel that I have a much better grasp on understanding Jest and Enzyme now.
 I've written test units before, most recently using JUnit in Java.
 So tests make a lot of sense to me, especially tests as simple as these.
+I wrote a very simple test in ViewCart.js

 ## Second Task
 2. Enhance Cart Functionality